-Austria’s support to the Southern African Development Community (SADC) focuses on strengthening rule of law and promoting renewable energies.
+Austria’s support to the Southern African Development Community (SADC) focuses on strengthening the rule of law and promoting renewable energies.
 The promotion of human rights and good governance as well as access to affordable and sustainable energy are essential for sustainable social and economic development in Southern Africa and key elements of the Austrian development policy.

 RULE OF LAW AND HUMAN RIGHTS

 A vibrant civil society and well-functioning parliaments are essential pillars of democracies.
 The Austrian Development Agency (ADA) therefore supports the SADC Parliamentary Forum, composed of Member States’ members of parliament, in developing policies and model laws for the promotion and protection of women’s rights.
 Resolving land issues and associated access to resources is indispensable for future democratization processes in the region.
 ADA therefore promotes independent research led by the Institute for Poverty, Land and Agrarian Studies at the University of the Western Cape to facilitate appropriate and sustainable land use.
 A key aspect of this research project is the analysis of legal and social barriers to women’s access to land and to identify strategies to overcome them.

 Preventing violence against women and children poses a challenge for all SADC member states.
 Austria’s support for the United Nations Office on Drugs and Crime (UNODC) aims at training representatives of the justice sector as well as the police at regional level to identify and appropriately respond to the specific needs of survivors of gender-based violence, and to assist them in accessing justice.